Aris12345678/Algorithms/README.md

 1. Dijkstra -> Shortest path from s to every other vertex
 2. RSQ(Range Sum Query) with Segment Tree
 3. RMQ(Range Minimum Query) with Segment Tree

+Coming soon:
+MST with Kruskal
+RSQ with Lazy Segment Tree